 - Properly drafted whitepaper and the remaining documentation.

 - Availability of escrow (a special conditional arrangement that takes into account the property, documents, or funds until certain circumstances or the fulfillment of certain obligations).

 - The unsullied reputation of the people behind the project.

 Examples of the most successful ICO

 The success of the ICO is a rather conditional thing.
-However, the generally accepted indicator is the number of funds raised.
+However, a generally accepted indicator is the number of funds raised.
 In this regard, the leadership at the moment (we mean statistics, discarding other possibly controversial aspects of the campaigns) belongs to the Bancor project, which in June 2017 collected 396 720 ETH within less than three hours.
 An example of another rapid crowdsale was the campaign of the innovative browser Brave: within about 30 seconds, the project managed to achieve its financial goal and raise $35 million.

 In May 2017, the list of successful cryptocurrency crowdsales was replenished by Storj ($30 million in less than a week) and Aragon projects – in just 15 minutes from the start of the ICO, the project collected the planned 275,000 ETH (about $25 million).